Qihoo360/evpp/docs/quick_start_win32_vs2015.md

 - Visual Studio 2015 Update 3 or
 - Visual Studio 2017
-- CMake 3.8.0 or higher (note: downloaded automatically if not found)
+- CMake 3.8.0  (note: downloaded automatically if not found, but version must be 3.8.2)
 - git.exe available in your path.
 You can download and install it from [https://git-for-windows.github.io/]
 - vcpkg.
 You can download and install it from [https://github.com/Microsoft/vcpkg].
 Commits c5daa93506b616d253e257488ecc385271238e2a tests OK.
 Following [https://github.com/Microsoft/vcpkg#quick-start](https://github.com/Microsoft/vcpkg#quick-start) to install [vcpkg].
 This document assumes that [vcpkg] is installed at `d:\git\vcpkg`.